John T. Holiday, Jr. (he/him/his)

-Holiday's students have gone on to graduate studies at Southern Methodist University, Manhattan School of Music, Frost School of Music, Arizona State University, University of Houston, Montclair State University, Pepperdine University, The Boston Conservatory, The University of Washington, The University of Texas, Morehouse, and Houston Grand Opera High School Studio.
+Holiday's students have gone on to graduate studies at Southern Methodist University, Manhattan School of Music, Frost School of Music, Arizona State University, New York University, University of Houston, Montclair State University, Pepperdine University, The Boston Conservatory, The University of Washington, The University of Texas, Morehouse, and Houston Grand Opera High School Studio.
 John has also had winners of the Metropolitan Opera National Council Auditions and the Central New York Finger Lakes region and Wisconsin Region of The National Association of Teachers of Singing.
-This season, you will see students of Holiday, in leading roles, on regional and national stages, including Cider Mill Playhouse, New London Barn Playhouse, Park Playhouse, Utah Opera Festival, The Glimmerglass Festival, the Brevard Music Center, Red River Lyric Opera, Seagle Festival Opera, The Dallas Opera and on tour with Ain't To Proud.
+This season, you will see students of Holiday, in leading roles, on regional and national stages, including The Dallas Opera, Des Moines Metro Opera, Opera Theater of St. Louis, Opera in Ozarks, Cider Mill Playhouse, New London Barn Playhouse, Park Playhouse, Utah Opera Festival, The Glimmerglass Festival, the Brevard Music Center, Red River Lyric Opera, Seagle Festival Opera, and on tour with Ain't Too Proud: The Musical.

 From Professor Holiday: If you’re interested in attending The Conservatory of Music at Lawrence University, throughout the year, I will be available for consultation lessons, which may be arranged through the admissions department.
 If you have any subsequent questions, please don’t hesitate to contact me.